guildai/guild.ai/pages/docs/intro.md

 - test: fashion
   steps:
-    - run-op: train
+    - run: train
-    - run-op: predict
+    - run: predict

 - package: fashion
   version: 1.0
 ```

-This adds a top-level `package` element to the Guild file that
+This adds a top-level `package` element to `guild.yml` that provides
-provides information used to generate a package.
+information Guild uses to generate a package.

 Next, create a package by running: